github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-github-copilot-in-your-environment.md

 {% endvscode %}

-{% neovim %}
+{% vimneovim %}

 ## Checking if {% data variables.product.prodname_copilot%} is operational

-To check if GitHub Copilot is operational, run the following command in Neovim:
+To check if GitHub Copilot is operational, run the following command in Vim/Neovim:

     :Copilot status

-{% endneovim %}
+{% endvimneovim %}